-We’ll see you in Glasgow, Scotland for the annual European Human Genetics Conference!
+We’ll see you in Glasgow, Scotland for the European Society of Human Genetics annual conference!
 ESHG is the major scientific and professional event in human genetics which brings together European and international geneticists.
 Bionano attends as we are committed to elevating human health by advancing genomic research.

 Please join us for our corporate satellite session where scientific experts will present on identification of hidden structural variants and the implementation of optical genome mapping (OGM) applications for hematological neoplasms and developmental disorders.
 A deep dive into Bionano’s sample to answer product workflow, along with the highly anticipated LIVE announcement of the grand prize winner of the Bionano Innovator Research Grant 2023.

 Rare Diseases and Beyond: Optical Genome Mapping Applications in Cytogenomics and Gene Editing.